Pedro02650/LearningJava/README.md

 # LearningJava

-O projeto Bora é um aplicativo Java desenvolvido para fins educacionais e de treinamento.
-Este projeto utiliza o Apache Maven como ferramenta de gerenciamento e automação de builds.
+The Bora project is a Java application developed for educational and training purposes.
+This project uses Apache Maven as a build management and automation tool.

-## Estrutura do Projeto
+## Project Structure

-O projeto segue a estrutura padrão de um projeto Maven
+The project follows the standard structure of a Maven project

-- src/main/java: Contém o código fonte do aplicativo.
+- src/main/java: Contains the application source code.
-- src/main/resources: Contém os arquivos de recursos necessários para o aplicativo.
+- src/main/resources: Contains the resource files needed by the application.
-- src/test/java: Contém as classes de teste.
+- src/test/java: Contains the test classes.
-- src/test/resources: Contém os arquivos de recursos necessários para os testes.
+- src/test/resources: Contains the resource files needed for tests.
-- .classpath e .project: Arquivos de configuração do Eclipse.
+- .classpath and .project: Eclipse configuration files.
-- pom.xml: Arquivo de configuração do Maven.
+- pom.xml: Maven configuration file.

-## Dependências
+## Dependencies

-- O arquivo pom.xml contém as configurações de dependências necessárias para o projeto.
-Certifique-se de que todas as dependências estão devidamente configuradas e atualizadas.
+- The pom.xml file contains the required dependency settings for the project.
+Make sure all dependencies are properly configured and updated.

-## Como Executar
+## How to Run

 - Clonar o repositório

-git clone <URL do repositório>
+git clone <repository URL>
-cd projeto.Bora
+cd projeto.bora
-Compilar o projeto usando Maven
+Compile the project using Maven

 - mvn clean install

-Executar os testes
+Run the tests

 - mvn test

-Executar o aplicativo
+Run the application

 - mvn exec:java -Dexec.mainClass="br.com.e2etreinamentos.MainClass"

-Substitua br.com.e2etreinamentos.MainClass pela classe principal do seu projeto.
+Replace br.com.e2etreinamentos.MainClass with the main class of your project.

-## Contribuição
+## Contribution

-- Faça um fork do projeto.
+- Fork the project.
-- Crie um branch para sua feature (git checkout -b feature/AmazingFeature).
+- Create a branch for your feature (git checkout -b feature/AmazingFeature).
-- Faça o commit das suas alterações (git commit -m 'Add some AmazingFeature').
+- Commit your changes (git commit -m 'Add some AmazingFeature').
-- Faça o push para o branch (git push origin feature/AmazingFeature).
+- Push to the branch (git push origin feature/AmazingFeature).
-- Abra um Pull Request.
+- Open a Pull Request.

   ### My Networks